-The Maryland Beta Chapter represents the Alpha Chi National Honor Society at Capitol Technology University.
-Membership is based on demonstrated service to the university community, good reputation and character, as well as high academic standing.
-Juniors and seniors enrolled in one of the bachelor's degree programs at Capitol Technology University for at least one year and who rank among the top 10 percent of their class are eligible for election to the chapter by the faculty.
+The Maryland Beta Chapter represents the Alpha Chi National Honor Society at Capitol College.
+Membership is based on demonstrated service to the college community, good reputation and character, as well as high academic standing.
+Juniors and seniors enrolled in one of the bachelor's degree programs at Capitol College for at least one year and who rank among the top 10 percent of their class are eligible for election to the chapter by the faculty.